Rockies vs. Mets Player Props Betting Odds

 Diaz Stats

-- Elias Diaz has 50 hits with 10 doubles, six home runs, 14 walks and 26 RBI.
-He's also stolen one base.
+- Elias Diaz has 11 doubles, six home runs, 14 walks and 27 RBI (52 total hits).
+He has swiped one base.

 Diaz Recent Games